craws/OpenAtlas/install/upgrade/upgrade.md

     $ pip3 install -e ./
     $ ~/.local/bin/calmjs npm --install openatlas

+In case you get an error like "calmjs.cli not overwriting existing 'openatlas/static/package.json':
+Delete it and try again.

+    $ rm openatlas/static/package.json

 ### 5.5.0 to 5.5.1
 Execute install/upgrade/5.5.1.sql after making backups (can also be done in Admin/Execute SQL)